buzypi/grafana/docs/sources/auth/saml.md

 ## Assertion mapping

+During the SAML SSO authentication flow, we receive the ACS (Assertion Customer Service) callback.
+The callback contains all the relevant information of the user under authentication embedded in the SAML response.
+Grafana parses the response to create (or update) a user.

+For Grafana to map the user information, it looks at the individual attributes within the assertion.
+You can think of these attributes as Key/Value pairs (although, they contain more information than that).

+Grafana provides configuration options that let you modify which keys to look at for these values.
+We need three fields to create the user in Grafana: Name, Login handle, and email.

+An example is `assertion_attribute_name = "givenName"` where Grafana looks within the assertion an attribute with a friendly name or name of `givenName`.

 ## Troubleshooting

 To troubleshoot and get more log info enable saml debug logging in the [main config file]({{< relref "installation/configuration.md" >}}).